-Because of the computational cost of affinity-based methods, previous work has used training sets limited to a few thousand points (Kulis and Darrell, 2009; Liu et al., 2012; Lin et al., 2013; Ge et al., 2014).
-Unless otherwise indicated, we train the hash functions in a subset of 5 000 points of the training set, and report precision and recall by searching for a test query on the entire dataset (the base set).
-As hash functions (for each bit), we use linear SVMs (trained with LIBLINEAR; Fan et al., 2008) and kernel SVMs (with 500 basis functions centered at a random subset of training points).
+Because of the computational cost of affinity-based methods, previous work has used training sets limited to a few thousand points [14, 21, 25, 28].
+Unless otherwise indicated, we train the hash functions in a subset of $5\,000$ points of the training set, and report precision and recall by searching for a test query on the entire dataset (the base set).
+As hash functions (for each bit), we use linear SVMs (trained with LIBLINEAR; 12) and kernel SVMs (with 500 basis functions centered at a random subset of training points).
 We report precision and recall for the test set queries using as ground truth (set of true neighbors in original space) all the training points with the same label as the query.
 The retrieved set contains the k nearest neighbors of the query point in the Hamming space.
 We report precision for different values of k to test the robustness of different algorithms.

-Diversity mechanisms with ILH To understand the effect of diversity, we evaluate the 3 mechanisms ILHi, ILHt and ILHf, and their combination ILHitf, over a range of number of bits b (32 to 128) and training set size N (2 000 to 20 000).
-As baseline coupled objective, we use KSH (Liu et al., 2012) but using the same two-step training as ILH: first we find the codes using the alternating min-cut method described earlier (initialized from an all-ones code, and running one iteration of alternating min-cut) and then we fit the classifiers.
-This is faster and generally finds better optima than the original KSH optimization (Lin et al., 2014b).
+Diversity mechanisms with ILH To understand the effect of diversity, we evaluate the 3 mechanisms ILHi, ILHt and ILHf, and their combination ILHiff, over a range of number of bits b (32 to 128) and training set size N (2 000 to 20 000).
+As baseline coupled objective, we use KSH [28] but using the same two-step training as ILH: first we find the codes using the alternating min-cut method described earlier (initialized from an all-ones code, and running one iteration of alternating min-cut) and then we fit the classifiers.
+This is faster and generally finds better optima than the original KSH optimization [26].
 We denote it as KSHcut.